vaneri/got-impactathon-2025/README.md

 ---

-© 2025 Community Geographic Information System.
-All rights reserved.
+© 2025 Gothenburg CityReport.
+City of Gothenburg.